Expert quits US HIV role, rebukes Trump global health approach

 DeeperDive is a beta AI feature.
 Refer to full articles for the facts.

-WASHINGTON, April 21 - The chief science officer for the U.S. flagship HIV/AIDS program left his role this week and criticized the Trump administration's cuts to foreign assistance and what he said was its use of aid as leverage for U.S. commercial interests.
+WASHINGTON – The chief science officer for the US flagship HIV/AIDS programme left his role this week and criticised the Trump administration’s cuts to foreign assistance and what he said was its use of aid as leverage for US commercial interests.

-Republican President Donald Trump last year dismantled the U.S. Agency for International Development, which previously oversaw most foreign aid programs, but officials said life-saving work mainly in developing African nations under the President's Emergency Plan for AIDS Relief, a bipartisan initiative created under George W. Bush's presidency, would continue.
+President Donald Trump in 2025 dismantled the US Agency for International Development, which previously oversaw most foreign aid programmes, but officials said life-saving work mainly in developing African nations under the President’s Emergency Plan for AIDS Relief (PEPFAR), a bipartisan initiative created under George W. Bush’s presidency, would continue.

-Mike Reid, a practicing infectious disease physician who served as chief science officer for PEPFAR in the State Department's Bureau of Global Health Security and Diplomacy, said in a post on Substack on Monday he had stayed in the job for the past 18 months in hopes of preserving at-risk programs.
+Associate Professor Mike Reid, a practising infectious disease physician who served as chief science officer for PEPFAR in the State Department’s Bureau of Global Health Security and Diplomacy, said in a post on Substack on April 20 he had stayed in the job for the past 18 months in hopes of preserving at-risk programmes.

-But he said funding for health programs overseas was being used as leverage over developing countries, citing a New York Times report last month that said the State Department was considering withholding assistance to help people with HIV in Zambia to push the country to sign a favorable critical-minerals deal with the U.S.
+But he said funding for health programmes overseas was being used as leverage over developing countries, citing a New York Times report in March that said the State Department was considering withholding assistance to help people with HIV in Zambia to push the country to sign a favourable critical-minerals deal with the US.

 “When access to treatment or prevention becomes entangled with access to critical minerals or geopolitical positioning, the work is no longer what it claims to be,” he wrote.